 For admission control, it is up to the gNB’s implementation.
 So it is proposed to capture following in Stage-2 TP:

+The Multi-modal Service ID may also be provided by the SMF to the gNB as part of the QoS parameters of the QoS flow.
+It is up to the gNB’s implementation to use this information, e.g., joint admission control and QoS flow to DRB mapping.

 Proposal 1-2: agree Stage-2 TP ([5]) for MMSID.

 3 Specify uplink congestion signalling